ripunjay-kashyap/audio-sonic-mcp/README.md

 ### The Constraint

 Demucs and CLAP are computationally heavy.
-On consumer-grade hardware (without A100/H100 access), processing a 4-minute track can require 10–15 minutes of continuous execution.
-Standard synchronous request-response patterns are not viable.
+This project runs on a local CPU — the tested environment — where processing a 5-minute track takes approximately 10–15 minutes end-to-end.
+Standard synchronous request-response patterns are not viable at these latencies.

 ### The Solutions